Moritz344/Moritz344/README.md

 <img align="left" src="https://orhun.dev/img/crow.png">
 <br>
 <pre>
-Hello
+ # Hello

-Im a 16 year old programmer that builds small things in python.
+ Im a 16 year old guy who codes in his freetime.
+For coding I use nvim and I really enjoy and
-For example remaking old games like pingpong and snake which is really fun or creating other small things like a Twitch chat tool that lets you see twitch messages from a stream in the terminal.
+ suffer using it.
+I mainly code in Python but maybe in the future I will try learning a new
+ Programming Language.
+Also I have some experience in the shell from the overthewire Bandit Level which was really cool and I recommend.
 </pre>

 <br>